About the Owner

 What makes this process work so well in the military is that there is a clear cut standard that must be met to pass inspections.
 That standard is graded on a very simple scale – Outstanding / Excellent / Satisfactory / Unsatisfactory.
 In a cleaning business however, Outstanding is really the only grade acceptable when clients are paying for your services.
 Just like I did back when I was the person scrubbing the corners with a tooth brush, I take great ownership in anything that has my name on it.
 It has to be done right.

 When I wasn’t assigned to Navy ships, I was often given the collateral duty of Facility Manager on shore duty.
-I can’t remember ever being satisfied with the level of service provided by contracted companies.
-It seemed the government always awarded huge, long term contracts to companies that were guaranteed an opportunity to bid due to government contracting small business set-aside requirements but many of those companies struggled to get the work done per agreed upon standards.
-We aspire to be the exception to this scenario.
+I can’t remember ever being fully satisfied with the level of service provided by some contractors.
+It seemed the government always awarded huge, long term contracts to companies that struggled to get the work done per agreed upon standards.
+I have always had the desire to start a company that would be the exception to this scenario.

 My personal guarantee / promise.
 If there is ever a time when we overlook something or fail to live up to the “The Higher Standard” that we advertise, we will correct the problem immediately or as soon as practical or I will offer compensation for the inconvenience.
 It’s just good business to take ownership in your work and ensure that the standards are met.